anirudhprmar/100-days-of-code/r1-log.md

 ### R1D7
 wrote a express servers to handle middlewares (helps to perform checks on different routes), need of app.use , input validation importance , zod library to help us with input validation

+### R1D8
+wrote a input validation using zod , used jwt , learned how to use mongoose to help manage mongoDB properly and practiced middlewares.